 At Hubbard Broadcasting, Minneapolis

 Then for several more years I was a FT Designer at Hubbard Broadcasting.
-Notable projects include: full identity system for the 2016 Cat Video Festival held at the St. Paul Saint's Stadium, rebranding of the unique entertainment-focused talk radio station myTalk107.1, and social media graphic development for national and local businesses with our Social Media Management team.
+Notable projects include: full identity system for the 2016 Cat Video Festival, (help with the) rebranding of the unique entertainment-focused talk radio station myTalk107.1, and social media graphic development for national and local businesses with our Social Media Management team.
 It was rewarding collaborating so closely with business owners and Program Directors in the quickly adaptive climate of media.

 6 months working remote for Hubbard